Ban Jelačić Square

-It is located below Zagreb's old city cores Gradec and Kaptol and directly south of the Dolac Market on the intersection of Ilica from the west, Radićeva Street from the northwest, the small streets Splavnica and Harmica from the north, Bakačeva Street from the northeast, Jurišićeva Street from the east, Praška Street from the southeast and Gajeva Street from the southwest.
+The square is located below Zagreb's old city cores Gradec and Kaptol, just directly south of the Dolac Market on the intersection of Ilica from the west.
+Radićeva Street is from the northwest, the small streets Splavnica and Harmica from the north, Bakačeva Street from the northeast, Jurišićeva Street from the east, Praška Street from the southeast and Gajeva Street from the southwest.
 It is the center of the Zagreb Downtown pedestrian zone.

 History

-The square's history begins in 1641, when a new marketplace was created on a plain below Gradec and Kaptol, near Manduševec spring.
+The square's history begins in 1641 when a new marketplace was created on a plain below Gradec and Kaptol, near Manduševec spring.
 Over time, buildings and access roads were constructed around the marketplace.
-The location, initially called Manduševec, was later named Harmica.
+The location, initially called Manduševec, was later renamed to Harmica.
 The oldest standing building, dating from the 18th century, is situated at 1 Ban Jelačić Square.

 In 1826, the cattle market was relocated to what is now Zrinjevac Park.
 Groceries, transported to Harmica on carts, continued to be sold there until 1858.

 In 1848, the square was renamed to its present name.
 A large statue of Ban Josip Jelačić on a horse, created by Austrian sculptor Anton Dominik Fernkorn was installed on 19 October 1866 by Austrian authorities, despite protests from Zagreb councilmen.
-It also caused unease amongst Hungarians, who see Jelačić as a traitor.
+It also caused unease amongst Hungarians, who saw Jelačić as a traitor.

 A horsecar line passing through the square's southern side was introduced in 1891.
-In 1910–11 horses were replaced by electric trams.
+Between 1910 and 1911, horses were replaced by electric trams.